Vincicc00/Distributed-System-Project/README.md

 This repository contains the implementation of a Distributed System designed for the course exam.
 The project integrates hardware components, a server, and a web interface to manage participants and communication within the system.

 Project Description
 The project centers around a distributed environment where multiple hardware clients interact with a central server.
 Clients include totems and participating teams, which use NFC readers and WiFi modules to communicate with the server.
-The server handles requests, processes data, and maintains transaction workflows, while a web interface displays results to end users
+The server handles requests, processes data, and maintains transaction workflows, while a web interface displays results to end users.

 Clients are initialized using Arduino-compatible .ino files.
 These files configure the hardware components, including WiFi connections and NFC readers.